Palantir: U.S. civil entities

 Palantir's software was used by the Recovery Accountability and Transparency Board to detect and investigate fraud and abuse in the American Recovery and Reinvestment Act.
 Specifically, the Recovery Operations Center (ROC) used Palantir to integrate transactional data with open-source and private data sets to better screen the entities receiving stimulus funds.
-Other clients as of 2019 included Polaris Project, the Centers for Disease Control and Prevention, the National Center for Missing and Exploited Children, the National Institutes of Health, Team Rubicon, and the United Nations World Food Programme.

-In October 2020, Palantir began helping the federal government set up a system that will track the manufacture, distribution and administration of COVID-19 vaccines across the country.
+Other clients as of 2019 included Polaris Project, the Centers for Disease Control and Prevention, the National Center for Missing and Exploited Children (NCMEC), the National Institutes of Health, Team Rubicon, and the United Nations World Food Programme.
+NCMEC uses Palantir's software to solve cases of abduction and child abuses.
+NCMEC's CEO, Ernie Allen, said that Palantir offers "the ability to do the kind of link-and-pattern analysis we need to build cases, identify perpetrators, and rescue children".
+In October 2020, Palantir began helping the federal government set up a system to track the manufacture, distribution, and administration of COVID-19 vaccines across the country.
+From November 2023 to March 2026, NYC Health + Hospitals contracted with Palantir to increase revenue collection.
+In May 2026, the United States Department of Agriculture entered into a $3.9 million contract with Palantir to surveil employees to enforce its return-to-office policy.